Political Patronage

 Political appointments

 Political appointments usually reward people who contributed large amounts of money to a president's campaign.
 These people do not necessarily know anything about diplomacy.
-They could seek the position to influence foreign governments for the benefit of companies they have an interest in.
+They could seek the position to influence foreign governments for their benefit.
+For example, who would be surprised if Donald Trump appointed Jared Kushner to be the ambassador to Israel, given Trump's and Kushners's remarks about Gaza's prime real estate?

-This table shows the number of appointments made by recent presidents and the percentage of career diplomats they appointed - a higher percentage is better.
+This table shows the number of appointments made by presidents since 1974 and the percentage of career diplomats they appointed - a higher percentage is better.
 The data comes from the American Foreign Service Association.

 President | Appts | Career diplomats % |